Electrically tunable spin qubits in strain-engineered graphene p-n junctions: Results

-Figure \ref{fig1}b shows the case of a symmetric potential profile due to no detuning.
+Figure \ref{fig1}(c) shows the case of a symmetric potential profile due to no detuning.
 In this regime, the relevant energy levels retain the same spin orientation, leading to a spin-conserving avoided crossing (see Section \ref{detuning}).
 Such a configuration supports qubit operations that rely on transitions within the same spin manifold, effectively realizing a charge-qubit-type operation.
-In contrast, Fig. \ref{fig1}c illustrates the behavior under an asymmetric potential.
+In contrast, Fig.~\ref{fig1}(d) illustrates the behavior under an asymmetric potential.
 The detuning introduced by the gate voltage modifies the electrostatic confinement on one side of the junction, carrying the opposite-spin energy levels into resonance.
 This condition results in a spin-flip avoided crossing, where interdot tunneling hybridizes quantum states with opposite spin orientations (see Section \ref{detuning}).
 The resulting spin-flip coupling enables electrically driven spin control mediated by spin-orbit interaction, realizing a spin-qubit-type operation.

-Together, these results demonstrate that strain--induced confinement, combined with gate--controlled potential asymmetry, provides a versatile and unified platform for engineering spin--conserving (charge qubit) and spin--flip (spin qubit) operations in graphene.
-The interplay among PMFs, electrostatic gating, and spin--dependent hybridization establishes the physical foundation for the coherent spin manipulation investigated in the subsequent sections of this work. \\
+Together, these results demonstrate that strain-induced confinement, combined with gate-controlled potential asymmetry, provides a versatile and unified platform for engineering spin-conserving (charge qubit) and spin-flip (spin qubit) operations in graphene.
+The interplay among PMFs, electrostatic gating, and spin-dependent hybridization establishes the physical foundation for the coherent spin manipulation investigated in the subsequent sections of this work.